Insertion Based Sequence Generation with Learnable Order Dynamics: Experiments

 \section{Experiments}

-\paragraph{Model.} For all our experiments, we use DDiT~\citep{lou2023discrete} with RoPE, and adaptive layer-norm (AdaLN) for conditioning on the time variable \cite{peebles2023scalable}.
+\looseness=-1 \xhdr{Model.} For all our experiments, we use DDiT~\citep{lou2023discrete} with RoPE, and adaptive layer-norm (AdaLN) for conditioning on the time variable \cite{peebles2023scalable}.
 We implement the target and generator rates with MLP scalar heads on top of the transformer.
 For FlexMDM (baseline), we follow the setup in \citet{kimAnyOrderFlexibleLength2025}, which also uses DDiT architecture, but has a length prediction head for insertion instead of a rate prediction head.
-We experiment with a ``separate'' setting where the target rates are predicted by a separate auxiliary transformer, and with a memory-efficient ``shared'' setting where all heads share the same backbone transformer, which is updated by both the $\nabla_\theta$ and $\nabla_\phi$ components of the \cref{eq:full_gradient_estimator} gradient estimator.
+We experiment with a ``separate'' setting where the target rates are predicted by a separate auxiliary transformer, and with a memory-efficient ``shared'' setting where all heads share the same backbone transformer, which is updated by both the $\nabla_\theta$ and $\nabla_\phi$ components of the \cref{eq:full_gradient_estimator} gradient estimator. \footnote{We use xLM library (\url{https://github.com/dhruvdcoder/xlm-core}) for implementing the training and evaluation harness.
+See \cref{sec:experiments:star:details} for more details about the experiment setup.}